-You are also considered high risk if you have sex in an area of the world where HIV is rife (such as sub-Saharan Africa), or if you have sex with someone who does or did live there.
+You are also considered at increased risk if you have sex in an area of the world where HIV is rife (such as sub-Saharan Africa), or if you have sex with someone who does or did live there.
 As an extension of this, black Africans are more prone to the disease, regardless of sexual orientation.

 Sex workers are also at higher risk (because of the number of sexual partners), as are women who have sex with men, who’ve had sex with men.
-“Chemsex” is another activity that increases risk of HIV (having sex using certain drugs), as is drug use in general (especially sharing needles).
+“Chemsex” is another activity that increases risk of HIV (having sex using certain drugs), as is recreational drugs use in general (especially sharing needles).

-Choose your treatment
+Choose the right treatment

-Complete a consultation
+Complete an online consultation